Reda-Be/Apply-filters-to-SQL-queries/README.md

 The screenshot would show the query and a portion of results.
 This query excludes rows where department equals 'Information Technology'.
 Result: 161 employees not in IT.
 Action: plan and track updates for these remaining users.
 <br/>
 </p>

-The screenshot would show the query and a portion of results.
-This query excludes rows where department equals 'Information Technology'.
-Result: 161 employees not in IT.
-Action: plan and track updates for these remaining users.